-Menlo, Iowa: Freedom RockContinually painted by Ray "Bubba" Sorenson II, the rock is covered with patriotic images such as Washington crossing the Delaware, the MIA logo, a plane launching from an aircraft carrier, and 9/11 rubble.
-In 2013 Bubba announced that he would paint Freedom Rocks in each of Iowa's 99 counties.
+Menlo, Iowa: Freedom RockContinually repainted by Ray "Bubba" Sorenson II, the 12-ft. tall boulder is covered with patriotic images: Washington crossing the Delaware, MIA logo, plane launching from an aircraft carrier, 9/11 rubble.
+In 2013 Bubba announced he would paint Freedom Rocks in each of Iowa's 99 counties.

 Visitor Tips and News About Freedom Rock